 Accessories: Storage sack and stuff sack

 First up, this is a 3-season sleeping bag meaning it is typically good to use in Spring, Summer and Autumn.
-Another way to look at it, is that the bag is good in cold, but not freezing conditions.
+Another way to look at it, is that the Torchlight 20 is good in cold, but not freezing conditions.
 Unless you are headed on an Anarctic Expedition or high into the Himalaya’s, a 3 season sleeping bag will suffice for most purposes and the vast majority of campers and hikers never go beyond this level.

 The second important thing to note is that technically this bag does fall into the “Ultralight” category.
 Basically it’s made from materials that are simultaneously warm and relatively light to carry, making it ideal for hiking.
 Of course the high spec of the innovative material does affect the price and if you are masochistically happy to carry a heavy, bulky sleeping bag around with you, then there are much cheaper options out there.